 We all know what it looks like when someone is drowning, right?
-Profuse flailing, spewing water, waving arms and yells for help...
+Profuse flailing, spewing water, waving arms and yelling for help ...

 And we all have it wrong.

-In one of the more chilling statistics to come from the Centers for Disease Control and Prevention, Slate.com reports that of the approximately 750 children who will drown next year, some 375 of them will do so within 25 yards of a parent or another adult.
-In 10 percent of those drownings, the adult will actually be watching the child and have no idea that he's in trouble.
+Of the approximately 750 children who will drown next year, some 375 of them will do so within 25 yards of a parent or another adult, as retired U.S. Coast Guard rescue swimmer Mario Vittone wrote for Slate in 2013.
+And, in one of the more chilling statistics to come from the U.S. Centers for Disease Control and Prevention, the adult will be watching the child in 10% of those drownings and have no idea he's in trouble.

-Despite the signs of drowning that we know so well from film and television, in reality, there is little drama.
-Because of the “Instinctive Drowning Response,” a term coined by Francesco A. Pia, Ph.D., people who are drowning become very quiet and do not wave for help.
+Despite the signs of drowning we know so well from film and television, in reality, there is little drama.
+Because of the "Instinctive Drowning Response" — a term Vittone credits to water-safety consultant Francesco A. Pia, Ph.D. — people who are drowning typically become very quiet and do not wave for help.

 So how are we supposed to know?

-In an article from the Coast Guard’s On Scene magazine, Pia and aviation survival technician Mario Vittonelists list the characteristics of the Instinctive Drowning Response:
+In a 2006 article (PDF) from the U.S. Coast Guard’s On Scene magazine, Vittone and Pia listed the characteristics of the Instinctive Drowning Response:

-Which isn’t to say that someone flailing about isn’t in need of help — they might be in the throes of “aquatic distress,” which may or may not be present before the Instinctive Drowning Response kicks in, but aquatic distress doesn’t last long.
+This isn’t to say someone who is flailing in the water doesn't need help — she might be in the throes of “aquatic distress,” which may or may not be present before the Instinctive Drowning Response kicks in.
+Aquatic distress doesn’t last very long.

-Reader’s Digest reminds us that sometimes the most important indicator that someone is drowning is that they don’t look like they’re drowning.
-If you notice any of the signs listed above, ask the swimmer if they are all right.
-The magazine also notes, “children playing in the water make noise.
+Vittone also reminds us that sometimes the most important indicator someone is drowning is that he doesn’t look like he's drowning.
+If you notice any of the signs listed above, ask the swimmer if he's all right.
+As he wrote for Soundings magazine in 2018, “children playing in the water make noise.
 When they get quiet, you need to get to them and find out why.”

 You can see the Instinctive Drowning Response in the video below.
 (And don’t worry, the swimmer is rescued in the end.)